-An Application Form will be submitted to DE&NC.
+An Application Form AND Draft Scoping Report was submitted to DE&NC.
 On acknowledgment from DE&NC this Scoping Process is being undertaken to identify potential issues.

 The principles of environmental management as set out in section 2 of NEMA have been taken into account.
 The principles pertinent to this activity include: